 As for the story?
 Well, this last time I made it all the way to the giant baby monster at the Olympic stadium… I am so proud of my brain.
-It usually nopes out around giant teddy bear filled with cream (I think that was cream.
+I usually nope out around giant teddy bear filled with cream (I think that was cream.
 I hope that was cream).

 So what did Akira get right about 2019?
-Almost nothing thank goodness.
-As bad as it can seem out there we are in better shape than the constant violence and decay of cyberpunk Neo-Tokyo.
-There is a combination of very old technologies (payphones, jukeboxes, taxis) and the new (laser rifles, a really cool flying landspeeder type thing).
+Almost nothing, thank goodness.
+As bad as it can seem out there, we are in better shape than the constant violence and decay of cyberpunk Neo-Tokyo.
+There is a combination of ancient technologies (payphones, jukeboxes, taxis) and the new (laser rifles, a cool flying land speeder type thing).
 One thing Akira absolute nails for 2019 is the major plot point of Neo-Tokyo preparing to host the 2020 Olympics.
 The giant mutant baby fight even takes place at the construction site for the Olympic Stadium.

 The Bad: This is a dark film.
-Our protagonist Kaneda (who when other’s call to him sounds like they are saying Canada over and over again at least on the Japanese soundtrack) is a violent gang leader of a motorcycle club, not terribly perceptive, and while he does have a young Captain Kirk quality in many stories he would be our untragic bad guy.
+Our protagonist Kaneda (who when other’s call to him sounds like they are saying Canada repeatedly, at least on the Japanese soundtrack) is a violent gang leader of a motorcycle club.
+He is not perceptive or particularly bright.
+While he has a young Captain Kirk quality truth be told in most stories, he would be our untragic bad guy.

 His “love interest” Kei is a terrorist who is unwittingly working for a corrupt government official to sow the seeds of discord to create instability and profit.
-(I put love interest in air quotes since she is older than Kaneda, clearly more interested in her terrorist cell leader than in Kaneda and only seems to end up with Kaneda due to the fact that everyone else is dead.)
+(I put love interest in air quotes since she is older than Kaneda more interested in her terrorist cell leader than in Kaneda and only seems to end up with Kaneda because everyone else is dead.)

-Our main antagonist is Tetsuo who gets Akira powers from an aged child?
-(Okay I know I said my brain didn’t nope out till the just after the giant baby fight but I have actually no idea how exactly Akira powers work, if there is such a thing an Akira power, and how Tetsuo was “chosen” to get such powers.)
-If Kei is like an older sister to Kaneda then Tetsuo is the runt younger brother.
-When he gets his powers he reacts with all the delicacy one would expect from a bullied boy with weak/short man syndrome.
-(It is certainly a more realistic view of how some adolescents would handle getting unlimited power overnight than say X-men has where they volunteer for boarding school rather than burn down peoples houses and kill their perceived enemies. )
+Our main antagonist is Tetsuo, who gets Akira powers from an aged child?
+(Okay, I know I said my brain didn’t nope out till the just after the giant baby fight but I have actually no idea how Akira powers work, if there is such a thing an Akira power, and how Tetsuo was “chosen” to get such powers.)
+If Kei is like an older sister to Kaneda, then Tetsuo is the runt younger brother.
+When he gets his powers, he reacts with all the delicacy one would expect from a bullied boy with weak/short man syndrome.
+(It is a more realistic view of how some adolescents would handle getting unlimited power overnight than say X-Men has where they volunteer for boarding school rather than burn down people’s houses and kill their perceived enemies. )

-The Neo-Tokyo government is corrupt, involved in terrorism and blames all there problems on the last administration’s ill-fated tax cuts (Okay that might a bit like our 2019).
-Within the government, we have Colonel Shikishima (whom I actually have a soft spot for).
-He institutes a military coup, runs the Akira project and, I can’t emphasize this enough, clearly has no conception of the sunk cost fallacy.
+The Neo-Tokyo government is corrupt, involved in terrorism and blames all their problems on the last administration’s ill-fated tax cuts (Okay, that might be a bit like our 2019).
+Within the government, we have Colonel Shikishima (whom I have a soft spot for).
+He institutes a military coup, runs the Akira project and, I can’t emphasize this enough, has no conception of the sunk cost fallacy.

-The Ugly: I have no idea what is going on in the last ten minutes of this movie.
-It is pretty, the music is incredible, and it is as incomprehensible as they come.
+The Ugly: I do not understand what is going on in the last ten minutes of this movie.
+It is pretty; the music is incredible, and it is as incomprehensible as they come.

 In Conclusion: Akira is the reason we have anime in the west today.
 While getting a lukewarm reception upon release in Japan it took off on home video in North America and Europe and, along with Ninja Scroll, Ghost in the Shell, and Urotsukidoji helped break animation out of the Animation Age Ghetto (at least for Generation X).

 Akira’s influence is everywhere.
-The SOL satellite weapon is basically borrowed wholesale for Gears of War’s Hammer of Dawn.
-Five Nights at Freddy’s main antagonists look very familiar to the dream bear and bunny in Tetsuo’s hospital room.
+The SOL satellite weapon is basically borrowed wholesale by Gears of War (Hammer of Dawn).
+Five Nights at Freddy’s main antagonists look very familiar to the dream bear and the bunny in Tetsuo’s hospital room.
 Heck, I wouldn’t doubt Kaneda’s bike helped popularize Japanese style motorcycles among a generation or two.

-Though Akira is a dark film with somewhat unlikeable characters it is also can be a funny film.
-It does mix in a lot of humorous asides and character rounding moments.
+Though Akira is a dark film with somewhat unlikeable characters, it is also can be a funny film.
+It mixes in a lot of humorous asides and character rounding moments.
 It really is a strength of the film.
-I recommend Akira for the animation, the music, the realization of cyberpunk Tokyo and some of the characters.
-I still think the story is a completely incomprehensible mess, however.
+I recommend Akira for the animation, the music, the realization of cyberpunk Tokyo and some characters.
+I still think the story is an incomprehensible mess, however.